To The Victoria Falls

 The following text is adapted from 'Footsteps Through Time - A History of Travel and Tourism to the Victoria Falls', researched and written by Peter Roberts and due for publication in early 2017.
 Please visit the Zambezi Book Company website for more information.

-The total number of visitors to Zimbabwe in 1980 rebounded to 300,000 - more than triple those of the previous year.
-The Zambezi Camp reopened as normality returned to the region.
-By 1982 the population of the Victoria Falls Town had grown to 8,126 (CSO, 1989).
+The total number of international visitors to Zimbabwe in 1980 rebounded to 238,000 - triple those of the previous year - rising to 314,000 in 1981.
+The Zambezi Park reopened as normality returned to the region.
+By 1982 the population of Victoria Falls Town had grown to 8,126 (CSO, 1989).

 Freedom of the Skies